BuddyForms/BuddyForms/readme.txt

 * Improved the styles of the dropdown and select2 form elements.
 * Added a new user Form Element to handle the user display option.
 Thanks to a contribution from Marco Massari Calderone marco@marcomc.com
 * Improved the email notification to let 3rd party extension to extend the email templates.
+* Fixed the form validation for not logged in user.

 = 2.5.18 - 23 March 2020 =
 * Fixed the permission tab style for the wizard.